joeythaman/Showwcase-React-Challenge/README.md

 - Modal allows the user to add the relevant information and save it.

 ![Image of Modal Screen](https://github.com/Showwcase/Showwcase-Intern-React-Challenge/blob/master/MacBook_-_4.jpg)

+Design decisions:
+- Autocomplete to institution that starts with the letters entered
+- Select autocompleted text so user can keep typing and replace it
+- Require users to fill out all parts of the form except description

 © 2020 Showcase Creators Inc. All rights reserved.
 Certain information contained herein is derived from information which is protected by copyrights held by Showcase Creators Inc. This code challenge, including any parts of it, cannot be duplicated, distributed, copied, modified, used to make a derivative work or used in any way without the prior written consent of Showcase Creators Inc.